cboler/cboler.github.io/resume.md

 <span title="My son was born 10 days from when I began my undergraduate degree in 2005.">Louisville, MS \| Nov 2004 – Jun 2007</span>

-* Packaged and coordinated international shipments for heavy machinery parts with precision and care.
+* <span title="This included building wooden crates.">Packaged</span> and coordinated international shipments for heavy machinery parts with precision and care.

 * Licensed forklift operator.